abbreviatedman/entering-the-web-dev-industry/tdd/assignment/readme.md

 ### Requirements

 1. The function should take in an array of cart items, where each item is an object with a name, price, weight, and quantity.
-2. The function should return the total price of all items in the cart added together.
+2. The function should return the total price of all items in the cart added together, as a user-facing string with dollars and cents.
 3. The function will also take in a string representing the state the user is in, using it to adjust the price accordingly.
 4. The function will add a shipping cost that's based on the total weight of the cart.
 5. The function will remove the shipping cost if the total price without shipping or tax reaches a certain threshold.